-There will be differences in the perceived Well-Being and Quality of Life of LTCF residents living in the different typologies
+There will be differences in the perceived SWB and QoL of LTCF residents living in the different typologies.

-There will be differences in the behavior patterns of LTCF residents living in the different typologies.
+There will be differences in the behavioral patterns of LTCF residents living in the different typologies.

 Participants

-One hundred and twenty LTCF residents, randomly chosen from different LTCF typologies (retrieved from the first study) that will be sampled so that they represent the different layout typologies.
-Inclusion criteria: participants with appropriate cognitive and physical abilities (Mini-Mental over 22, without Significant impairment in vision and speech), living in the facility for over three months, older than 65 years, and Hebrew, Arabic, or Russian speakers.
+One hundred and twenty LTCF residents, randomly chosen from within different LTCF typologies (retrieved from the first study) will be sampled so that they represent the different layout typologies.
+Inclusion criteria are: 1) participants must have appropriate cognitive and physical abilities (with a score of at least 22 on the Mini-Mental State Examination, without significant visual or speech impairment), 2) have lived in the facility for over three months, 3) are above the age of 65, and 4) speak Hebrew, Arabic, or Russian.

 Instruments

-The independent variables
+Dependent variables:

-The long term care facility physical layout typologies
+a) The LTCF physical layout typologies

-The current study will address the association by using the LTCF-U typologies retrieved from study one.
+As the independent variable, Study Two will use the LTCF unit typologies retrieved from study one.

-The dependent variable: Measuring the participants subjective Well-Being and Quality Of Life

-The resident of the Long Term Care Facilities, even with appropriate Mini-Mental scores might experience communication problems; therefore, the study will measure the subjective Well-Being and Quality Of Life by using two complementary research tools, questionnaires and observations.
+Independent variables: In order to measure the dependent variables, namely SWB and QoL, the study will use several complementary research tools, as described below.
+One motivation for this is to allow for the fact that LTCF residents, even with appropriate Mini-Mental scores may experience communication problems.

-b) The life satisfaction measure (LSM)
+b) Single-item life satisfaction measure (Lucas & Donellan, 2012)

-General life satisfaction measure is commonly used as a predictor of well-being and will be measured by a single item question: "How satisfied are you with your life?" with a 4-point scale from one (Very Satisfied) to four (Very Dissatisfied)
+The life satisfaction measure is commonly used as a predictor of well-being and will be measured by a single question: “How satisfied are you with your life?” with a 4-point scale from one (Very Satisfied) to four (Very Dissatisfied)

-(Lucas & Donnellan, 2012; Nieboer & Lindenberg, 2002; Peasgood, Brazier, Mukuria, & Rowen, 2014)
+(Lucas & Donnellan, 2012; Nieboer & Lindenberg, 2002; Peasgood et al, 2014).

 c) The SPF-IL(S) questionnaire

-The SPF-IL(S) questionnaire is a validated tool that measures subjective Well-Being and Quality Of Life of older adults.
-The questionnaire addresses five topics: affection, behavioral confirmation, status, comfort, and stimulation (Nieboer, Lindenberg, Boomsma, & Van Bruggen, 2005).
+The SPF-IL(S) questionnaire is a validated tool that measures SWB and QoL of older adults.
+The questionnaire addresses five topics: affection, behavioral confirmation, status, comfort, and stimulation (Nieboer et al., 2005).
 The questionnaire includes fifteen questions (measured by both 1-4 to 1-5 scales).
-The affection is measured by questions such as "Do people pay attention to you?" or "Do you feel that people really love you?" and is scored on a four-point adverbial scale (1.Never, 2.
-Sometimes 3.
-Often, 4.
-Always).
-Behavioral confirmation, Status, Comfort, and Stimulation include questions such as; "Do you feel useful to others?", "Do people find you an influential person?", "Are you known for the things you have accomplished?"," In the past few months, have you felt physically comfortable?" and "Do you really enjoy your activities?".
-These questions will be answered from 1-5 on a Likert scale (1.Never, 2.
-Sometimes 3.
-Often, 4.
-Always, and 5.
-N.a).
-Cronbach's with ranges of 0.631–0.836 for the frail older sample.
+Affection is measured by questions such as “Do people pay attention to you?” or “Do you feel that people really love you?” and is scored on a four-point adverbial scale (1=Never, 2=Sometimes, 3=Often, 4=Always).
+Behavioral confirmation, status, comfort, and stimulation include questions such as “Do you feel useful to others?,” “Do people find you an influential person?,” “Are you known for the things you have accomplished?,” “In the past few months, have you felt physically comfortable?,” and “Do you really enjoy your activities?”
+These questions will be answered using a 5-point Likert scale (1=Never, 2=Sometimes, 3=Often, 4=Always, and 5=N/A).
+Cronbach’s alpha ranges of 0.631–0.836 for the frail older sample.

-The SPF-IL(S) questionnaires will be translated to into three languages: Hebrew, Russian, and Arabic according to academic requirements, and will be tested on five LTCF residents for further adjustments.
+The SPF-IL(S) questionnaires will be translated to into three languages: Hebrew, Russian, and Arabic, according to academic requirements, and will be tested on five LTCF residents for further adjustments.
 The participants will answer the questionnaires verbally (in their native language) in a face-to-face interview.
-An additional paper with the written possible answers for people who may need some help choosing the answer by pointing it out will be available.
-The research (answering the questionnaire) will be conducted in a remote private and quiet room.
+Written possible answers will be available for people who needing help to choose their answer by pointing it out.
+The questionnaire will be given in a private, quiet room.

-d) The Maastricht Electronic Daily Life Observation-tool –MEDLO
+d) The Maastricht Electronic Daily Life Observation-tool (MEDLO)